Kaustubh174/Kaustubh174/README.md

 ## 🚀 About Me

-I'm an Results-oriented professional with a Master’s in Management and hands-on experience in team leadership, operations management, and data analytics.
-Strong foundation in Data Science, combined with proven ability to lead team in international working environment and optimize business performance.
+Results-oriented professional with a Master’s in Management and hands-on experience in Machine Learning, Customer Success, and Data Analysis.
+Strong foundation in Data Science and AI, with practical experience in Python-based data analysis, visualization, and deep learning using TensorFlow.
+Proven ability to translate business problems into data-driven insights, lead teams in international environments, and optimize operational performance.
 ---

 ## 📚 Technical Skills